osxmidi/LinVst/README.md

 Some vst plugins might crash if the Visual C++ Redistributable dlls are not present in /home/username/.wine/drive_c/windows/system32 for 64 bit vst's and /home/username/.wine/drive_c/windows/syswow64 for 32 bit vst's, and then overridden in the winecfg Libraries tab

+Some vst plugins might not work due to Wines current capabilities or for some other reason.

+Use TestVst for testing how a vst plugin might run under Wine.

-Quite a few plugins rely on the d2d1 dll
+Some vst plugins rely on the d2d1 dll which is not totally implemented in current Wine.

-Some vst's might crash if Wines inbuilt d2d1 is active (which it is by default).

-d2d1 can be disabled in the winecfg Libraries tab.
+If a plugin has trouble with it's display then disabling d2d1 in the winecfg Libraries tab can be tried.

 Some plugins need Windows fonts (~/.wine/drive_c/windows/Fonts) ./winetricks corefonts